37 Tips for Gluten-Free on a Budget

 Repurpose Leftover Cracker Crumbles, Cookie Crumbles, and Bread Heels

 Gluten has wonderful binding properties that are difficult to replicate in gluten-free products.
 This often leaves us with crumbles at the bottom of the bag.
 Those crumbles can be regularly collected and repurposed into some of the best ingredients in your favorite recipes.

 Cracker crumbles can double as breadcrumbs for meatballs and meatloaf.
+My husband prefers using finely-ground, cracker crumbles in his gluten-free turkey meatballs.
 They also make an excellent shake-and-bake-style coating for chicken.